MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

 -   Cost Application

 ### <a name="quantity-application"></a>Quantity Application
- Quantity applications are made for all inventory transactions and are created automatically, or manually in special processes.
+ Quantity applications are made for all stock transactions and are created automatically, or manually in special processes.
 When made manually, quantity applications are referred to as fixed application.

  The following diagram shows how quantity applications are made.